lisa-lumos/DevOps/03-vm-setup.md

-  Open terminal, Go to the folder where you created Vagrantfile & issue below command. vagrant up vagrant ssh
-          sudo -i
-          ip addr show # shows the ip of the vm exit
-          exit
-          vagrant status # check status of vm vagrant halt # shut down the vm vagrant destroy # delete the vm
+  Open terminal, Go to the folder where you created Vagrantfile & issue below command. vagrant up vagrant ssh sudo -i # switch to root user ip addr show # shows the ip of the vm exit exit vagrant status # check status of vm vagrant halt # shut down the vm vagrant destroy # delete the vm

 10. Create folder vms/fedora